Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/input-manager.md

-# Input Manager (inputManager)
+# Input Manager
-The inputManager is provides an easy way to add input to your mod.
+The input manager is provides an easy way to add input to your mod.
 ## Including
 ```lua
 local inputManager = mjrequire "hammerstone/input/inputManager"